bilfeldt/laravel-flash-message/README.md

 composer require bilfeldt/laravel-flash-message
 ```

-**Optional:** In case you wish to use the [message flashing](https://laravel.com/docs/master/responses#redirecting-with-flashed-session-data) feature allowing messages to be made available on the next request (usefull in combination with redirects) simply add the `ShareMessagesFromSession` middleware to the `web` group defined in `$middlewareGroups` just after the `ShareErrorsFromSession`:
+**Optional:** In case you wish to use the [message flashing](https://laravel.com/docs/master/responses#redirecting-with-flashed-session-data) feature allowing messages to be made available on the next request (usefull in combination with redirects) simply add the `ShareMessagesFromSession` middleware to the `web` group defined in `app/Http/Kernel.php` just after the `ShareErrorsFromSession` middleware:

 ```php
 // app/Http/Kernel.php